Tobin Surname Meaning, History & Origin

-Tobin Surname Genealogy
+Tobin Surname Meaning

 St. Aubyn became Toibin in its Irish version (which some still use).
 Tobin later resulted.

-Tobin Resources on
+Tobin Surname Resources on

 - Tobin in Ireland

 - The Tobins The Tobins of San Francisco.

 - Stephen and Mary Tobin Tobins in Australia.

 Ireland.
 By the 1440’s there were three major Tobin lines in SE Tipperary, as well as a senior line existing in Kilkenny:

 - the 14th century Annals of Ireland described the Tobins of Kilkenny as “a turbulent sept more dreaded by the English than the native Irish.”

 - the Tobins were also an eminent family in county Tipperary, with the head of the family being known as the Baron of Coursey.
 The three main family lines there in the 16th century were those of Killaghy, Kilnagranag, and Caherlesk.